bamos/bamos.github.io/index.md

-+ At CMU, I am the project lead of [OpenFace](http://cmusatyalab.github.io/openface/) which provides free and open-source face recognition technology.
++ At CMU, I am the project lead of [OpenFace](http://cmusatyalab.github.io/openface/) which provides free and open-source face recognition technology with deep neural networks.
 + As a summer intern at Adobe Research,
   I created a web analytics engine with Scala, Spark, and Parquet.
   The code is openly available
   [on GitHub](https://github.com/adobe-research/spindle).
 + As an undergraduate at Virginia Tech,
-  I applied of machine learning techniques to dynamic Android malware detection, which resulted in
+  I researched dynamic Android malware detection, which resulted in
   [this publication](http://bamos.github.io/data/papers/amos-iwcmc2013.pdf).
   The code is openly available
   [on GitHub](https://github.com/VT-Magnum-Research/antimalware).